 - the ability of the spouse seeking maintenance to meet financial obligations.

 On appeal, the appellate court will review a spousal maintenance award for abuse of discretion.

-Lawyers for Spousal Maintenance in King County, Washington
+King County Spousal Maintenance Lawyer in Washington

 In the State of Washington, individuals going through a divorce will often ask whether alimony will be awarded in the case.
 Alimony is also called "maintenance" or "spousal support" in Washington.

 Although every case is different, the courts consider the financial resources, work experience, earning prospects, age, and standard of living during the marriage when determining spousal maintenance in King County, Washington, in the courtrooms in Seattle and Kent.

 Our Seattle Divorce Attorneys represent clients in cases throughout all of King County including Seattle, North Seattle, Greenwood, Greenlake, Ballard, Medina, Lake City Way, North Bend, Mercer Island, Bellevue, Issaquah, Vashon Island, and Maury Island.
 We also represent clients in family law cases in the city of Kent, WA, in the heart of the Seattle-Tacoma metropolitan area.
 Call (206) 712-2756 today to schedule a consultation.